rokath/trice/docs/TriceUserGuide.md

 | [./src/xtea.c](../src/xtea.h)                           | XTEA message encryption/decryption interface                        |
 | [./src/xtea.c](../src/xtea.c)                           | XTEA message encryption/decryption code                             |

-- The TCOBS files are copied from [https://github.com/rokath/tcobs/tree/master/Cv1](https://github.com/rokath/tcobs/tree/master/Cv1).
+- The *tcobs\*.\** files are copied from [https://github.com/rokath/tcobs/tree/master/Cv1](https://github.com/rokath/tcobs/tree/master/Cv1).
 They are maintained there and extensively tested and probably not a matter of significant change.
 - The SEGGER files are copied and you could check for a newer version at [https://www.segger.com/downloads/jlink/](https://www.segger.com/downloads/jlink/).

 <p align="right">(<a href="#top">back to top</a>)</p>

 ####  2.5.5. <a name='UserCodeAdaption'></a>User Code Adaption

 - Replace all strings `puts` with the string `trice`, when the string follows immediately.
-For runtime generated strings see `TRICE_S`.
+For runtime generated strings see `triceS`.
 - Replace all strings `printf` with the string `trice`, when the format string follows immediately.
 - Check for float and double format specifiers in the format strings.
 The appropriate parameters need to be covered with `aFloat()` or `a double()`.
 Example: